rweigel/stats/hw.md

 4. The following plot shows the dependence (four $n$ values were used).

    <img src="solns/HW2_3b4.svg"/>
 5. If you choose parameters for these distributions such that their mean is zero, the results are unchanged.
 This is a consequence of the Central Limit Theorem.
 It does not matter how the $n$ $X$s are distributed; the distribution of $\overline{X}$ is still Gaussian.
 In [HW2_3a.py](https://github.com/rweigel/astrostats/blob/main/solns/HW2_3a.py), there is a line with `np.random.uniform` commented out.
-Try running the code with it uncommented and notice that the histogram is still Gaussian even though a uniform distribution was used for the $n$ $\overline{X}$s.
+Try running the code with it uncommented and notice that the histogram is still Gaussian even though a uniform distribution was used for the $n$ $X$s.

 ## Central Limit Theorem